cloudevents/spec/kafka-protocol-binding.md

 This specification does not prescribe rules constraining transfer or settlement of event messages with Kafka; it solely defines how CloudEvents are expressed in the Kafka protocol as [Kafka messages][kafka-message-format].

+The Kafka documentation uses "message" and "record" somewhat interchangeably and therefore the terms are to be considered being synonyms for this specification as well.

+Conceptually, Kafka is a log-oriented store for records, each holding a singular key/value pair.
+The store is commonly partitioned, and the partition for a record is typically chosen based on the key's value.
+Kafka clients accomplish this by using a hash function.

+This binding specification defines how attributes and data of a CloudEvent is mapped to the value, key, and headers sections of a Kafka message.

 ### 1.3.
 Content Modes